zoisite-rb/zoisite-rb/guides/source/active_support_core_extensions.md

 Active Support Core Extensions
 ==============================

-Active Support is the Ruby on Rails component responsible for providing Ruby language extensions and utilities.
+Active Support is the Zoisite component responsible for providing Ruby language extensions and utilities.

-It offers a richer bottom-line at the language level, targeted both at the development of Rails applications, and at the development of Ruby on Rails itself.
+It offers a richer bottom-line at the language level, targeted both at the development of Zoisite applications, and at the development of Zoisite itself.

 After reading this guide, you will know: